JustinEchols/YabbaColladaDoo/README.md

 An example of loading a collada file that could be used as a starting point.

 ## About
 This is a simple Collada loader that is really intended to be used to load a Collada file which would then be processed further depending on the needs, requirements, and format being used in say a game.
 I have included an example of exporting the XBot model/animation into a different format and loading the new format.
 The example code will not work in general for any collada file since I only tested the initilization using a single model.
-So, more work would be required if you intend to use the same routinews to initialize some other model.
+So, more work would be required if you intend to use the same routines to initialize some other model.

 The routine to call to load a collada file is ColladaFileLoad.
 It will load the Collada file and represent it as a unary tree.
 Each node in the tree has:

 - A Tag which is the name of the node in the collada file
 - An InnerText string which is the actual data associated with a given node
-- An array of Attributes which are strings of Key/Value pairs
+- An array of attributes which are strings of key/value pairs
 - A parent node (if it is not the root node)
 - An array of children nodes